Semi-classical asymptotics of partial Bergman kernels on $\mathbb{R}$-symmetric complex manifolds with boundary: Set up

-\textit{(ii)} We say that a vector bundle $F$ over $M'$ is rigid holomorphic (CR) if there exists an open cover $(U_j)_j$ of $M'$ ($X$) and frames $\{f^1_j,f^2_j,\dots,f^r_j\}$ on each $U_j$ such that the corresponding transition matrices are rigid holomorphic (CR). \end{definition}
+If $F$ is an $\R$-equivariant CR vector bundle over $X$, then there exists an open cover and CR frames such that the transition matrices are CR and $\R$-invariant \cite[Proposition 2.7]{HLM} and we can define as above the notion of $\R$-equivariant CR section.